michaelerb/da-workshop/schedule.md

 - 11am – 12: Looking forward – What's next for paleoclimate data assimilation?
 - 12 - 12:15pm: Workshop wrap-up

 *A note about time zones*: Times above are given as Pacific Time.
 Talks will be recorded for later viewing and interactive Hackathon segments can be done as convenient for the participant.
-If possible, hoever, live participation is recommended.
+If possible, however, live participation is recommended.